Active Working Groups

 • Provide a brief (written) progress report for each Board meeting.

-• Ensure WG chair fulfills the above-mentioned expectations and suggest a co-chair or new WG chair where necessary.
+• Ensure WG chair fulfils the above-mentioned expectations and suggest a co-chair or new WG chair where necessary.